OrelMatatov/Translation-App/README.md

 ## Introduction
 This project allows people to strengthen and enrich their English vocabulary skills.
+That was the main reason why I built this program, to improve my vocabulary.

 ## Set Up
 - Run git clone on the command line / download the zip file